oegedijk/dash_oop_components/README.md

 - Parametrize your dashboard so that you (or others) can make change to the dashboard without having to edit the code.
 - Plus: track the state of your dashboard with querystrings and reload the state from url!
+- And: launch from the commandline with the `dashapp` CLI!

 ## Example